-There are other hands worth playing such as Ace-King, Ace-Queen, both suited or unsuited.
-When playing in position and other players have folded,limped or raised ahead of you, it may be a good spot to make a raise or three bet (a 3bet is a re-raise to a raiser).
-You may be able to pick up the pot right there without contest, or get called by dominated hands such as AT, or hit the flop and win with the best hand, or win the pot by betting aggressively when your opponent misses the flop.
+There are other hands worth playing such as Ace-King, and Ace-Queen, both suited or unsuited.
+When playing in position and other players have folded,limped or raised ahead of you, it may be a good spot to make a raise or three-bet (a 3bet is a re-raise to a raiser).
+You may be able to pick up the pot right there without contest, or get called by dominated hands such as AT, hit the flop and win with the best hand, or win the pot by betting aggressively when your opponent misses the flop.

-You still need to be careful when playing these cards, as it is easy to be out-gunned by even a small pair of if you do not hit.
+You still need to be careful when playing these cards, as it is easy to be out-gunned by even a small pair if you do not hit.
 You always need to be aware of what is happening around you and what position you are playing from.

 Should I play Suited Connectors?